CASA Superhero Run/Walk

 CASA (Court Appointed Special Advocates) of Tarrant County is an organization of volunteer advocates who stand up on behalf of abused and neglected children because they want them to have a future brighter, more hopeful than their past.
-About 300 abused and neglected children in Tarrant County are currently waiting on the critical voice of a volunteer advocate.
+500 abused and neglected children in Tarrant County are currently waiting on the critical voice of a volunteer advocate.
 Learn More.

 Become a CASA volunteer this summer!
 Learn how you can make a positive impact in a child’s life at an upcoming Information Session.

 500 children are waiting on the powerful voice of a CASA volunteer.
 We need your help!
 Make a donation today.